tdube2014/USGS-ECO-Drought-Flow-Image-SOPs/Readme.md

 + Establish a location for for digital flow pictures.
 + Install camera so that you can record clear digital photos of the stream in a upstream direction.
 + Note the angle and line of site of the camera to ensure that it is repositioned to the aproprite placement after maintenance or data download.
-+ Set camera to record data every 15 min on the hour and set to standard time.
++ Set camera to standard time and to record digital photos every 15 min on the hour so it coincides with pressures transducer data logging..
 + Download the camera the begining of each month.
-+ + Record and check camera settings.
++ Record and check camera settings.
 Recored battery level.
 Note any onformation on camera or conditions that may be usefull when QAQC of dat is being performed.
 + label images?
 + Upload to?
 + +Generate a stage discharge rating curve